Qu3tzal/meuporg/README.md

 Checkout the `royale`  branch to see how we are turning this amazing MMORPG into an awesome Battle Royale !

-To compile the SFML
+# Clone the SFML

 to clone the repo with the SFML

 ```
 git clone --recursive https://github.com/Qu3tzal/meuporg.git
 ```
-To compile the SFML
+# Compile the SFML
 ```
 cd SFML
 cmake . -DCMAKE_BUILD_TYPE=Debug && make
 cmake . -DCMAKE_BUILD_TYPE=Release && make
 ```

-To compile the client
+# Compile the client

 ```
 cd meuporg-client